-- direct secured or unsecured general obligations of Heritage Propane Partners, L.P. and Heritage Service Corp. as co-obligors; and - o either senior debt securities or subordinated debt securities.
+- our direct secured or unsecured general obligations; and - either senior debt securities or subordinated debt securities.

 Senior debt securities will be issued under a Senior Indenture and subordinated debt securities will be issued under a Subordinated Indenture.
 The Senior Indenture and the Subordinated Indenture are each referred to as an "Indenture" and collectively referred to as the "Indentures."
 We will enter into the Indentures with a trustee that is qualified to act under the Trust Indenture Act of 1939, as amended (the "TIA") (together with any other trustee(s) chosen by us and appointed in a supplemental indenture with respect to a particular series of debt securities, the "Trustee").
 The Trustee for each series of debt securities will be identified in the applicable Prospectus Supplement.
-The form of Indentures and any supplemental indentures will be filed by us from time to time by means of an exhibit to a Current Report on Form 8-K and will be available for inspection at the corporate trust office of the Trustee, or as described below under "Where You Can Find More Information."
+Any supplemental indentures will be filed by us from time to time by means of an exhibit to a Current Report on Form 8-K and will be available for inspection at the corporate trust office of the Trustee, or as described below under "Where You Can Find More Information."
 The Indentures will be subject to, and governed by, the TIA.
 We will execute an Indenture and supplemental indenture if and when we issue any debt securities.